Māori King movement origins

 A line in the sand

-Pressure to sell land was a key factor in the creation of the Kīngitanga.
-In 1840 there were only 2000 permanent European residents in New Zealand, and perhaps 70,000 Māori.
-But by 1858, Pākehā outnumbered Māori.
+The pressure to sell land was a key factor in the creation of the Kīngitanga.
+In 1840 there were about 2000 permanent European residents in New Zealand, and perhaps 70,000 Māori.
+Yet by 1858, Pākehā outnumbered Māori.

-Before European settlement Māori had no concept of selling land, and few chiefs had the mana (authority) to tuku (gift) it.
-The Treaty of Waitangi gave the Crown pre-emptive (sole) right of purchase of Māori land.
-This arrangement had the potential to protected Māori customs and interests, but instead the Crown used its monopoly to aggressively purchase Māori land.
+Before European settlement Māori could not sell land, and few chiefs had the mana or authority to tuku (gift) land.
+The Treaty of Waitangi gave the Crown pre-emptive or sole right of purchase of Māori land.
+This might have protected Māori custom and interests, but instead the Crown used its monopoly to aggressively purchase Māori land.

 When Māori living beside Manukau Harbour attempted to sell land they claimed on the banks of the lower Waikato River, they were confronted by a large armed party that had travelled down the river to mark the boundary beyond which no sales were permitted.
 In August 1854, Rāwiri Waiaua and four other men were killed near New Plymouth for attempting to sell land.
 In response to what was labelled the Puketapu feud, British troops were stationed in New Plymouth to protect European settlers.